100 Florida Trails®

 Biking the Duke Energy Trail...
 Comments and Photos

 Connecting trails along the way add to biking available: (1) the trail meets Ream Wilson Clearwater Trail, providing a route to Safety Harbor and the Courtney Campbell Trail; (2) it crosses the Druid Road Trail, which provides a route to the Gulf and Clearwater Beach; (3) at the south end, when completed it will meet the North Bay Trail into St. Petersburg.
+Trailhead parking is not clearly marked, hopefully more signage will be added as the Pinellas Loop is completed.

 Here we visit the Duke Energy Trail from North to South

 Formerly the "North Gap," this section extends the Duke Energy Trail from the connection with the Pinellas Trail at John Chestnut Sr. Park to Enterprise Road in Clearwater.
 This was completed (August 2022) with the exception of a bridge over the Lake Tarpon Outfall Canal, scheduled for completion in 2024.
-In the meantime, a temporary route along East Lake Rd.
-S. to the intersection of Tampa Rd. and McMullen Booth Rd. has been mapped out with signage pointing the way.
-This route runs through a busy section, be very careful.

 Enterprise Rd. to Sunset Pt.
-Road - 1.6 miles
+Road

 Sunset Pt.
-Road to Old Coachman Road - 1.5 miles
+Road to Old Coachman Road

 From Sunset Pt.
 Road, the trail runs south along the power line to NE Coachman Road.
 Here, the trail runs roadside to Old Coachman Road, where it crosses a railroad track and meets Ream Wilson Clearwater Trail.
 The two run together past Northeast Coachman Park (parking, picnic, disk golf course), then they cross Old Coachman Road where they diverge - Ream Wilson goes straight, while Duke Energy Trail goes to the right.

-Old Coachman Road to Haines Bayshore Rd. - 3.5 miles
+Old Coachman Road to Haines Bayshore Rd.

 The trail runs along Old Coachman Road from the intersection with the Ream Wilson Clearwater Trail.
-Of particular interest through this section is BayCare Ballpark (formerly Spectrum Field, Philadelphia Phillies spring training) and other Major and Minor League baseball-related facilities.
+Of particular interest through this section is BayCare Ballpark, Philadelphia Phillies spring training) and other Major and Minor League baseball-related facilities.
 A public parking lot at the Carpenter Complex is available, but parking can be limited when baseball games are in progress.
 Continuing along Old Coachman Road, be careful crossing Drew St. and Gulf-to-Bay Blvd. - use button to activate the crossing signal.
 Turn onto Bellair Rd. which passes under US 19, then parallel US 19 for a short distance to Haines Bayshore Road, where the Pinellas Trail South Gap starts, eventually linking to the North Bay Trail in St. Petersburg.

 More Information and Resources